Construction Crafts Intermediate 1

-This is a Skills for Work course which is open to S3 and S4 school pupils.
-Please dicuss with your school guidance teacher should you wish to apply.
+This is a Skills for Work course and is open to S4, S5 & S6 school pupils.
+Please discuss with your school guidance teacher if you wish to apply.

 Employability skills: this unit highlights generic skills that you will develop and use as you carry out practical activities in the trade-specific units.
 These are skills which employees require to be successful in the workplace, and include: punctuality and timekeeping, taking instructions and advice; keeping the workplace tidy; interpreting simple drawings and developing measuring skills.

 Half Brick Walling: in this unit you are required to set out and build short lengths of half-brick thick wall to given drawings and to prescribed standards and tolerances.

 Decorative Painting: in this unit you are required to produce decorative finishes involving the use of brushes and rollers as well as stencilling.

 Site Carpentry and Bench Joinery: in this unit you are required to carry out small-scale tasks in both first-fix and second-fix joinery.
 You will learn skills in measurement, cutting and fixing of timbers and sheet materials.

 Plumbing: in this unit you are required to cut, assemble and join plastic pipework in accordance with given drawings using proprietary bends and tee-pieces.